 Public and Private Broadcasters across the World - The Race to the Top

-Head of International Policy, BBC
+Head of UK Policy, BBC

 Last week, BBC Director General Tony Hall unveiled new audience research showing the BBC to be a world beater in quality content.
 He outlined that the BBC’s success didn’t come at the expense of others, describing a ‘virtuous circle’, stimulated by public funding.
 As illustrated below, when the BBC does well, others have to compete and raise their game, challenging the BBC to aim yet higher.

 The UK’s competitive success depends on the BBC, receiving just 23% of TV revenues but accounting for 43% of UK spend on original programmes, but also on highly successful commercially funded players.
 This includes pay-TV providers like BSkyB who invest in quality content, and a unique model for delivering public service broadcasting beyond the BBC in the publicly-owned Channel 4, and commercial channels with public service obligations, ITV and Channel 5.

 In the UK, we’ve long recognised the benefits of creative competition between the BBC and commercially funded broadcasters, whether over the Saturday night schedule or the latest crime drama series.
 Less examined has been how such competitive dynamics play out internationally, yet it is one of the best ways to test the virtuous cycle theory.

 The report we’re publishing today does just that.
 The analysis from Dr Jonathan Simon of Inflection Point looks at 14 markets across the globe and uses data from new and bespoke sources – with the UK as just one data point among many.
 It assesses the strength of both public and private provision judged by revenues, levels of investment in originations, diversity of schedule and audience perceptions of quality.